orey/papers/docs/articles/mbse-vs-ea.md

 To address this problem of "specialization" of very general concepts (or meta-concepts), the military frameworks propose the "taxonomy" approach.
 By defining for the various kind of views the appropriate taxonomy, the architects define the content of the views which removes the ambiguity.

 In this spirit, each project will "instantiate" the military architecture framework according to its needs: the taxonomy of artifacts will clarify the meaning of abstract artifacts in the context of the project.
+This way of working is very common in military projects where a "guidance conference" at project start defines the various implementation options that are taken by the project.

 This way of working can be quite easy in a simple project but can quickly become very complicated when the project is suppose to build several "products" of several kinds (which is the case in big military programs).